isomerpages/mlaw-corp/_covid19/08-A-rental-relief-framework-for-SMEs.md

 <u>Application to IRAS</u>

 Some qualifying property owners may not receive a notice of cash grant for various reasons, such as property owners whose properties are only partially let out, or whose properties are let out to both SME and non-SME tenant-occupiers under a single property tax account.
-Such eligible tenant-occupiers, or property owners with eligible tenant-occupiers, who have not received the notice of cash grant by 21 August 2020 should make an application to IRAS at [https://go.gov.sg/governmentcashgrant](https://go.gov.sg/governmentcashgrant) between 21 August 2020 and 21 October 2020.
+Eligible tenant-occupiers, or property owners with eligible tenant-occupiers who did not receive a notice of cash grant should have submitted an application to IRAS at [https://go.gov.sg/governmentcashgrant](https://go.gov.sg/governmentcashgrant) by 21 October 2020.
+While the the deadline to submit an application has passed, applications will still be accepted on a case-by-case basis if there are valid reasons for the delay.
+Eligible tenant-occupiers, or property owners with eligible tenant-occupiers who have yet to receive the notice of cash grant should submit an application as soon as possible.

 <u>Tenant’s eligibility for rental relief</u>